 Refinery Productivity – Something Broke

 This is the chart that tells the story I was looking for.
 May not be perfect.
 But what it says is that though the absolute number of refineries has dropped by about 50% since 1982, the limit of the available data provided by the EIA, the actual daily production rate of the refineries appears to have steadily increased, more than enough to meet demand, at least until 2021.
+Gross domestic product has steadily increased at the same time.
+My background in SAP ERP sales to refineries tells me this was made possible by the every day process improvements made to production process.
+There dramatic differences in measured refinery productivity, often within the same company.

 Somebody Touched Something

 Starting in 2021 and continuing to this day, even though no new refineries have been built in a very long time, it is clear that something broke.
+Labor productivity continued to steadily improve across the same time frame.
+Over the long term, one would expect refinery productivity to have improved at more or less the same rate.

 Refinery Maintenance is Normal